 Your child will need follow-up visits with a cardiologist (heart doctor) every 6 to 12 months.
 Your child may need to take antibiotics before going to the dentist for teeth cleaning or other dental procedures, to prevent serious heart infections.
 Ask the cardiologist if this is necessary.

 The outcome of heart surgery depends on the child's condition, the type of defect, and the type of surgery that was done.
 Many children recover completely and lead normal, active lives.

 Webb GD, Smallhorn JF, Therrien J, Redington AN.
-Congenital heart disease.
-In: Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
-Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine, 8th ed.
-St. Louis, Mo; WB Saunders; 2007:chap 61.
+Congenital heart disease In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine .
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 62.

 Infant open heart surgery - illustration

 During open-heart surgery an incision is made through the breastbone (sternum) while the child is under general anesthesia.

 Infant open heart surgery